LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 In both solutions, the `reload` flag should usually be set to `skip` (in the used settings file) to prevent reloading of already loaded code when running the embedded application or saved state.

-Moreover, the embedded application or saved state should be run in a process that sets (possibly just for itself) the `LOGTALKHOME` and `LOGTALKUSER` environment variables to the values used during the pre-compilation
+To avoid dependencies on the Logtalk `LOGTALKHOME` and `LOGTALKUSER` environment variables, the sample scripts allow expanding of library aliases paths.
+If for some reason this option is not desirable, the embedded application or saved state should be run in a process that sets (possibly just for itself) the `LOGTALKHOME` and `LOGTALKUSER` environment variables to the values used during the pre-compilation